Developing Responsible and Autonomous Learners: A Key to Motivating Students

 When students first enter school, they generally feel confident in their ability to learn and to direct their own learning.
-Repeated failures, criticisms from teachers or peers, negative family influences or attitudes and a variety of other factors can undermine students’ natural autonomy, curiosity and motivation to learn.
-Students need help with getting back in touch with their natural motivation and curiosity, as well as helping them master strategies for self-regulation.
-Confident learners are a reflection of the connection between positive self-beliefs, motivation and learning outcomes (Harter, 2006, 2012; McCombs, 2012; McCombs & Whisler, 1989; Sternberg, 2006).
+Repeated failures, criticisms from teachers or peers, negative family influences or attitudes, and a variety of other factors can undermine students’ natural autonomy, curiosity and motivation to learn.
+Students need help with getting back in touch with their natural motivation and curiosity, as well as mastering strategies for self-regulation.
+Confident learners are a reflection of the connection between positive self-beliefs, motivation and learning outcomes.

 Developmental psychologist Susan Harter has studied how perceptions of self and competence in various life and learning areas occur (see for example Harter, 2006, 2012).
 Her robust research confirms that perceptions of competence and autonomy emerge in pre-K through primary grades and become more fixed in the periods of preadolescence through adolescence (Upper Elementary, Middle, and High School grades).
 Developmental psychologists working in the area of achievement motivation also contend that important changes in the concept of the self occur between early, middle, and late childhood (see for example, Dweck, 2002, 2007: Wigfield & Eccles, 2002).
 During the middle childhood developmental period, Furrer and Skinner (2003) have shown that girls report higher relatedness toward teachers when compared to boys, but relatedness to teachers was a strongpredictor of engagement for boys.
 Feelings of relatedness to teachers dropped from 5th to 6th grade, but findings show that relatedness to teachers is even more important for engagement and academic achievement for 6th graders.
 Similar findings of girls tending to benefit more from close teacher relationships are reported by Belfield, Nores, Barnett, & Schweinhart (2006) in their age 40 follow-up analysis of benefits associated with the HighScope Perry Preschool Program.